-A roar of derision went up from Black Lensman, Kazon, vampires, harpies, and goblins.
+A roar of derision went up from Black Lensman, Kazon, vampires, harpies, Others, Harkonnens, and goblins.
 Orcs in the front licked their lips.

 Karlsen was unmoved.
 “This is not a trick.
 We do not surrender.
 We will never surrender.
 We stand together in the faith of a better way.
 Join us.”

 Surak of Vulcan stepped forward and said, “In the heart of all of us dwells the logic of being in relationship.
 Let us honor that logic together.
 The delight of the cosmos is infinite diversity in infinite combinations.”